 Marking Your Surgical Site

-In addition to being asked your name and birth date, you may also be asked the name of your surgeon, what surgery you’re having, and which side is being operated on.
-Your surgeon or another member of your surgical team will use a marker to initial the site on your body that will be operated on.
+In addition to being asked your name and birth date, you may also be asked the name of your doctor, what surgery you’re having, and which side is being operated on.
+Your doctor or another member of your surgical team will use a marker to initial the site on your body that will be operated on.
 This is for your safety.
 We do this to make sure that all members of the surgical staff are clear about the plan for your surgery.

 Meet With Your Anesthesiologist